abraham-grace-dev/Anti-AFK-for-Valorant/README.md

 - Windows 10/11
 - No external dependencies
-- No need for AutoHotKey or Java installed
+- No need for AutoHotKey
+- Needs Java to be installed

 ## 📁 Notes